qgtcollab/qgtcollab.github.io/theory.md

 The figure here illustrates the emergence of baryons from the effective dynamics. (a) Correlation function of baryon currents in the large-Nc limit. (b) Spatial form of the classical chiral field (hedgehog). (c) Quark single-particle spectrum in the background of the classical chiral field.

-# Nonlinear extensions of the Schrodinger equation
+# Nonlinear extensions of the Schrödinger equation

 Tom Dodge, Peter Schweitzer, Exactly solvable models of nonlinear extensions of the Schr¨odinger equation, [Physica D 476 (2025) 134666](https://www.sciencedirect.com/science/article/abs/pii/S0167278925001459?via%3Dihub), Published: Apr 9, 2025